Summer Program in the Ancient Languages

 As a department, we take special pride in the high standards that we apply to the study of the ancient languages.
 During the summer months, we offer the opportunity for motivated students to complete the equivalent of up to four semesters of university-level study in either Greek or Latin.

-For summer 2016, a special discounted tuition rate applies to GR 509, GR 516, GR 517, and LAT 509, LAT 516, and LAT 517, all of which will be offered at $500/credit hour!
-Many of these courses are online only, which makes them especially convenient and accessible, even for those not resident in the DC area.
+For summer 2017, a special discounted tuition rate applies to GR 509, GR 516, GR 517, and LAT 509, LAT 516, and LAT 517, all of which will be offered at $500/credit hour!
+All of these courses are online only, which makes them especially convenient and accessible, even for those not resident in the DC area.
 Check the schedule here for dates and times.
+One in-person section of LAT 509 is also available on the CUA campus, also at the discounted rate.

 The Erechtheion, Athens, 5th century BC